 The MJF program has been around for three years, but this its first year as an official program of the college.
 Dean Hossein Haj-Hariri said that after seeing the success of past program participants and the “high-quality” of students coming out of the program, having the college officially sponsor it was “not a hard sell.”
 He hopes that the research students do over the summer leads them to consider applying to graduate schools in the future.

-Continue checking our website and our many different social media platforms this summer for updates on the MJF program.
+Check back for updates on the MJF program.
 We will be closely following the students to show their research and their growth.
-Follow us on Instagram, Twitter and Facebook for videos, photos, interviews and stories throughout the summer!
+Follow us on Instagram, Twitter and Facebook for videos, photos, interviews and stories throughout the summer.